Michael Jordan. Steve Jobs. Walt Disney. Oprah Winfrey.

-The final poster makes an excellent hallways display for your school community.
+The final poster makes an excellent hallway display for your school community.

 Many teachers enjoy combining my unique art project with Angela Watson’s Growth Mindset Unit.

 Goal setting is a big part of having a growth mindset.
 Years ago, I used the iconic image of Rosie the Riveter to create a collaboration poster that my students used to visually remind them of their goals.
-We wrote our goals on *post-it notes and then put them on the poster.
+We wrote our goals on post-it notes and then put them on the poster.
 I hung the final poster in the teacher’s lounge so all the teachers could see the goals students in our school were working toward.
-You can preview the details of this poster HERE or by clicking on the image below.
+You can preview this poster’s details HERE.

-You can read so many great books to your children that teach about having a growth mindset.
+You can read many great books to your children about having a growth mindset.
 Here are some of my favorites (please note these book images are affiliate links to Amazon).